Our English Teachers

 Julia has lived in Florence since 1991.
-She trained to become a teacher in between the feeding and nap times of her two year old daughter!
-She got her TEFL in business English, teaching english to young learners and general english.
-Julia started working at BIF in 2008 teaching all levels and all types of courses.
-From football English to Legal English, from Young learners to exam preparation.
-In her free time she loves reading, baking cakes or biscuits (which are then eaten in the staffroom!).
+She trained to become a teacher in between the feeding and nap times of her two year old daughter.
+She got her TEFL in business English, teaching English to young learners and general English.
+Julia started working at the British Institute in 2008 teaching all levels and all types of courses.
+From football English to legal English, from young learners to exam preparation.
+In her free time she loves reading, baking cakes or biscuits (which are then eaten in the staffroom).

 Originally from the UK, Lee has been teaching English for nearly twenty years and working here at the British Institute since 2001.
 He is a Cambridge examiner and teaches young learners and adults, general English, Cambridge exam preparation courses from Key to Proficiency levels and Business English.